 Three out of four adults with chronic illnesses are interested in clinical trials, but don’t have the information they need.

-Despite racial and ethnic minority groups comprising more than 40 percent of the U.S. population, clinical trials have historically underrepresented, and even excluded, these patient communities.
+Despite racial and ethnic minority groups comprising more than 40 percent of the U.S. population, they comprise only 25 percent of clinical trial participants.

 We conducted a national poll in January 2023 to better understand general perceptions around clinical trials and barriers to participation among adults with chronic illnesses.